dougeby/IntuneDocs/intune/troubleshoot-ios-enrollment-errors.md

 # Troubleshoot iOS device enrollment problems in Microsoft Intune

-This article is only intended for Intune administrators, technical support agents, and IT professionals.
-If you're an end user looking for help with an Intune enrollment problem, you can [ask the Microsoft Community](https://answers.microsoft.com).

 This article helps Intune administrators understand and troubleshoot problems when enrolling iOS devices in Intune.

 ## Prerequisites